-Learn how to draw Corn with this easy step by step tutorial.
-The trick is to start with a grid so you can line up all those kernels.
+Below you’ll find an easy step-by-step tutorial for how to draw Corn and a Corn coloring page.
+The trick is to start with a grid so you can line up all those kernels in neat and order rows.

 Fall art brings a new palette of colors, and there’s nothing like drawing an ear of corn to include as many in one place as possible.
 All those colorful little kernels look amazing, especially when they all line up in nice an even rows.